Donald G. Millar Distinguished Professor of Alcohol and Addiction Studies, Professor of Behavioral and Social Sciences

 Overview

-Dr. Monti’s research interests are: (1) Adolescent substance abuse: Prevention and treatment; 2) Coping skills and relapse prevention; 3) Combined cognitive behavioral and pharmacological interventions; 4) Alcohol and HIV/sexual risk; 5) The impact of substance use on chronic diseases.
+His research spans: 1) adolescent substance use prevention and treatment; 2) coping skills and relapse prevention; 3) integrated cognitive -behavioral and pharmacological interventions; 4) alcohol use and HIV/sexual risk behavior; and 5) the impact of substance use on chronic disease.

-His contributions to the addictions field have been both theoretical and applied.
-Dr. Monti has trained hundreds of students, primarily psychology interns and postdoctoral fellows.
-He is presently PI on two major center grants and on a T32 training grant.
-One center grant is focused on alcohol and HIV and the other on the impact of substance use on chronic disease.
+Dr. Monti's contributions to the addictions field are both theoretical and applied.
+He has trained hundreds of students, primarily psychology interns and postdoctoral fellows, and has served as Principal Investigator on multiple NIH-funded center grants and a T32 institutional training grant.
+His center leadership has advanced research on alcohol and HIV risk as well as the role of substance use in the onset and exacerbation of chronic disease.

 Brown Affiliations